 One study revealed that the duo, marijuana and PTSD, have been linked to unfavorable psychiatric outcomes such as depression, anxiety, psychosis, and substance abuse.

 A paradox, since other studies support cannabis use to treat these conditions.

 So why this divide?
 And should the results of this research deter patients from using cannabis for their treatment?

 Marijuana may aggravate anxiety in PTSD patients.
 But, this effect is greatly influenced by the amount of THC taken by the patient.

 The publication, Integrating Endocannabinoid Signaling and Cannabinoids into the Biology and Treatment of Posttraumatic Stress Disorder best explains the relationship between anxiety and THC dosage.
 The study proved that lower doses of THC greatly diminished anxiety in patients.
 However, when doses of THC were increased, anxiety levels spiked.

 What does this mean?
 Like any other drug, excessive use is bound to make things worse than better.
-Thus, proper cannabis use does provide relief for anxiety and does not worsen the condition.
+Thus, proper cannabis use provides relief for anxiety and does not worsen the condition.